ASMR: An Introduction & How It Aids Our Mental Well-being

-ASMR stands for “Autonomous sensory meridian response,” a term coined by Jennifer Allen in 2010 to describe a physical and emotional phenomenon shared by people around the world!
+ASMR stands for “Autonomous sensory meridian response,” a term coined by Jennifer Allen in 2010 to describe a physical and emotional phenomenon shared by people around the world.

 Allen noticed a strange, yet pleasurable, tingling sensation throughout her body that made her feel happy and relaxed in response to certain stimuli.
-When trying to identify the sensation on the internet, she found no answers but she did find that many people described similar experiences, and so she herself gave the phenomenon the name!
+When trying to identify the sensation on the internet, she found no answers but she did find that many people described similar experiences, and so she herself gave the phenomenon the name.

-The ASMR experience has both physical and psychological aspects to it.
-People describe the experience as a pleasurable, tingling sensation starting at the top of the head and moving down the spine into the rest of the body, often in the form of waves.
 It’s often described as a “brain orgasm” and is very similar to the goosebumps and tingling feelings of excitement we experience when listening to really good music.
 However, these “aesthetic chills” are associated with excitement, whereas ASMR induces a feeling of deep relaxation.
-And this is exactly why we’re talking about ASMR, as it’s not only an enjoyable physical sensation, but also includes an emotional response of deep relaxation, which can have a positive influence on our psyche, helping to improve our mental well-being.
+And this is exactly why we’re talking about ASMR, as it’s not only an enjoyable physical sensation but also includes an emotional response of deep relaxation, which can have a positive influence on our psyche, helping to improve our mental well-being.

-ASMR induces a deep sense of calm and many people expose themselves to ASMR-inducing stimuli so as to destress, relax, or unwind at the end of the day.
+ASMR induces a deep sense of calm and many people expose themselves to ASMR-inducing stimuli to destress, relax, or unwind at the end of the day.
 Some people also use ASMR to help them fall asleep.

 We know that ASMR gives us a pleasurable tingling sensation that can help us feel less anxious, more relaxed, and happier, but have you ever wondered why that is?
 Well, it turns out that ASMR activates parts of the brain associated with reward, social bonding, and emotional excitement.
 All things that make us feel warm, safe, and happy!

-ASMR can be triggered by all kinds of stimuli, whether auditory, visual, or tactile!
-However, what they all have in common is that they tend to be soft, gentle, and often repetitive in a soothing manner.
 You may have seen videos of people talking in quiet, melodic voices, slowly turning the pages of a book, or pretending to gently stroke your ear.
-However, sadly not everyone experiences the pleasures of ASMR and the people who do may respond to different stimuli.
+However, sadly not everyone experiences the pleasures of ASMR, and the people who do may respond to different stimuli.
+These are some of the things it generates:

 Sadly, we have no clear answer, however, brain wiring and personality traits could play a role.

 Until recently, the phenomenon of ASMR has been based on people sharing their own experiences.
-In the last decade brain-imaging techniques have been used to analyze and measure what goes on in the brains of people experiencing ASMR and have shown that there’s a unique pattern of brain activity during the experience
+In the last decade, brain-imaging techniques have been used to analyze and measure what goes on in the brains of people experiencing ASMR and have shown that there’s a unique pattern of brain activity during the experience.

 Did you know that when people experience ASMR there’s an increase in alpha brain waves in the brain?
 These waves are associated with deep relaxation and are often experienced when meditating!